 Cedar Point pushed the limits on roller coaster design in the new millennium, breaking ten world records when it debuted Millennium Force in the year 2000.
-This impressive steel monster called a "giga-coaster" by Cedar Point was the first full-circuit roller coaster to stand more than 300-feet tall, thus making it the tallest, fastest full-circuit roller coaster in the world at opening.
+This impressive steel monster called a "giga-coaster" by manufacturer Intamin was the first full circuit coaster to stand more than 300-feet tall, thus making it at opening the tallest, fastest full-circuit roller coaster in the world.

 First roller coaster to use an elevator cable system to lift the trains up the 310-foot tall lift hill.